This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you. Last reviewed: July 2026.

 Get a fixed-price quote for any boiler on this list

 Once you’ve shortlisted a boiler, the fastest way to buy it is a fixed-price online quote.
-Heatable and BOXT both quote a single all-in price (boiler, full installation, flue, system flush, system filter, controls and warranty registration) in under two minutes, with finance built in.
+Both installers below quote a single all-in price (boiler, full installation, flue, system flush, system filter, controls and warranty registration) in around a minute, with finance built in.
 No home survey before quoting, no three-quote haggling, no working out what’s included.
+Heatable carries every boiler on this list; iHeat carries the Worcester, Vaillant, Viessmann and Alpha picks.

 Heatable